intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/Overview/pytorch_inference.md

 For ``InferenceOptimizer.quantize`` and ``InferenceOptimizer.optimize``, usage is the same.

-``InferenceOptimizer.get_context(model=...)`` can be used for muiti-models.
-If you have a model pipeline, you can also get a common context manager by passing multi-models to `get_context`.
+``InferenceOptimizer.get_context(model=...)`` can be used for muitiple models.
+If you have a model pipeline, you can also get a common context manager by passing multiple models to `get_context`.
 ```python
 from torch import nn
 class Classifier(nn.Module):